-Ever munched your way through a gargantuan box of popcorn at the cinema when you weren't even hungry?
-Devoured your dinner in front of the telly without really tasting it?
+Ever munched your way through a giant box of popcorn at the cinema when you weren't even hungry?
+Devoured your dinner in front of the television without really tasting it?
 Well, you're not alone.

-"Mindless eating is a modern-day malady," says Rachel Bartholomew, nutrition consultant and co-author of Mindful Eating.
-“Our hectic lifestyles mean it's all too easy to make mindless food choices.
-We reach for unhealthy snacks for a quick energy boost and we're constantly distracted while we eat.”
+"Mindless eating is a modern-day malady," says Rachel Bartholomew, nutrition consultant and co-author of Mindful Eating (opens in new tab).
+"Our hectic lifestyles mean it's all too easy to reach for unhealthy snacks for a quick energy boost, and we're constantly distracted during meals."
 Eating like this not only reduces our enjoyment of the food we eat, but can lead to overeating, as we fail to pick up on the signs of physical fullness, or to register what we've eaten mentally.

 However, mindful eating—that's tuning in to what your body needs—can turn this habit around.
-"When you find yourself reaching for chocolate or some other treat, pause," advises mindfulness teacher Anna Black.
-“Acknowledge what is happening without judging.
+"When you find yourself reaching for chocolate or some other treat, pause," advises mindfulness teacher Anna Black (opens in new tab).
+"Acknowledge what is happening without judging.
 Ask yourself what's driving you to reach for it—boredom?
 Or is it in response to something that's happened?
-Pausing and noticing your thoughts, emotions and physical sensations helps you focus.
-You may still eat the chocolate but it becomes a choice rather than an unconscious, automatic reaction, and sometimes bringing that moment of choice into awareness helps us break a chain of automatic behavior."
+Noticing your thoughts, emotions and physical sensations will help you focus.
+You may still eat the chocolate, but it becomes a choice rather than an unconscious, automatic reaction, and sometimes bringing that moment of choice into awareness helps us break a chain of automatic behavior."
 It's a similar method that's used for mindful drinking to get alcohol intake under control.

-2. Plan your meals in advance
+2. Plan your meals

-3. Organise your kitchen
+3. Organize the kitchen

 4. Eat more protein